History of Austria in Timeline

 In 1925, the Austrian schilling was introduced, replacing the Krone at a rate of 10,000:1.

-In 1929, the Austrian economy nearly crashed after Black Tuesday.
+From 1925 to 1929, the Austrian economy enjoyed a short high before nearly crashing after Black Tuesday.

 1929: Constitution of 1929

-In 1933, Chancellor Engelbert Dollfuss established an autocratic regime, marking the end of the First Austrian Republic.
+In 1933, Chancellor Engelbert Dollfuss established an autocratic regime.

-In February 1934, several members of the Schutzbund were executed, the Social Democratic party was outlawed, and many members were imprisoned or emigrated.
+In February 1934, members of the Schutzbund were executed, the Social Democratic party was outlawed, and many of its members were imprisoned or emigrated.

-On 1 May 1934, dictator Dollfuss terminated the Federal Constitutional Law of 1920.
+On 1 May 1934, the Federal Constitutional Law of 1920 was terminated by dictator Dollfuss.

 In 1934, Austria placed 4th at the FIFA World Cup.

-In 1934, during the interwar period, anti-parliamentarian sentiments culminated in the formation of an Austrofascist dictatorship under Engelbert Dollfuss.
+In 1934, anti-parliamentarian sentiments led to the formation of an Austrofascist dictatorship under Engelbert Dollfuss.

 In 1936, the Austrian Serbian Society was founded.

-On 12 March 1938, Austrian Nazis took over the government, and German troops occupied the country, preventing Schuschnigg's referendum from taking place.
-On 13 March 1938, the Anschluss of Austria was officially declared.
+On 12 March 1938, Austrian Nazis took over the government, while German troops occupied the country.
+On 13 March 1938, the Anschluss was officially declared.

-In April 1938, a referendum was held, confirming the union of Austria with Germany.
+In April 1938, Adolf Hitler established a referendum which confirmed the union with Germany.

-On 10 April 1938, parliamentary elections were held in Germany, including recently annexed Austria, taking the form of a referendum on a single Nazi-party list and the annexation of Austria.
-Turnout in Austria was 99.71%, with 99.73% voting yes.
+On 10 April 1938, parliamentary elections were held in Germany (including recently annexed Austria).
+They took the form of a single-question referendum approving a single Nazi-party list for the Reichstag and the annexation of Austria.

 In 1938, Austria became part of Nazi Germany.